-The Sub-Fund is suitable for retail and institutional investors seeking to gain a high level of income and capital growth from a portfolio primarily invested in below Investment Grade corporate and government bonds and Asset-Backed Securities and who want a fund that applies ESG Factors and consider Principal Adverse Impacts when investing.
+The Fund is designed for retail and institutional investors seeking to gain a high level of income and capital growth from a portfolio primarily invested in below Investment Grade corporate and government bonds and Asset-Backed Securities and who have sustainability preferences.

-There is no guarantee that the Sub-Fund will achieve its objective.
-Suitable investors should appreciate that their capital will be at risk and that the value of their investment and any derived income may fall as well as rise.
+There is no guarantee that the Fund will achieve its objective.
+Investors should appreciate that their capital will be at risk and that the value of their investment and any derived income may fall as well as rise.

-In each case it is expected that all investors will understand and appreciate the risks associated with investing in Shares of the Sub-Fund.
+In each case it is expected that all investors will understand and appreciate the risks associated with investing in Shares of the Fund.

-This Sub-Fund may be suitable for investors who have an investment time horizon of at least five years.
+This Fund is designed for investors who have an investment time horizon of at least five years.

-The Sub-Fund may offer Currency Hedged Share Classes which seek to reduce the effect of exchange rate movements between the Share Class Reference Currency and the Sub-Fund Reference Currency ("Currency Hedged").
+The Fund may offer Currency Hedged Share Classes which seek to reduce the effect of exchange rate movements between the Share Class Reference Currency and the Fund Reference Currency ("Currency Hedged").

-The Sub-Fund uses the relative Value-at-Risk (VaR) methodology to monitor and measure the global exposure.
-The Sub-Fund's VaR cannot be greater than twice the VaR of the Sub-Fund's Benchmark.
+The Fund uses the relative Value-at-Risk (VaR) methodology to monitor and measure the global exposure.
+The Fund's VaR cannot be greater than twice the VaR of the Fund's Benchmark.

-The Sub-Fund's expected level of leverage under normal market conditions will generally not exceed 300% of the Sub-Fund's Net Asset Value when calculated in accordance with the sum of notionals approach.
+The Fund's expected average level of leverage under normal market conditions will generally not exceed 300% of the Fund's Net Asset Value when calculated in accordance with the sum of notionals approach.

 The level of leverage could sometimes be higher under certain circumstances including but not limited to changes in the reference market conditions and the investment strategy.

-If declared, unless otherwise specified for a Share Class, the Sub-Fund will pay dividends on a quarterly basis on the first Business Day of January, April, July and October.
+If declared, unless otherwise specified for a Share Class, the Fund will pay dividends on a quarterly basis on the first Business Day of January, April, July and October.